Thai Union Frozen to buy U.S. tuna firm Bumble Bee for $1.5 billion

 Kraisorn was born in Guangdong province, China, and started the business 37 years ago with a tuna cannery in the Thai province of Samut Sakhon, southeast of Bangkok.
 Tuna now makes up 47 percent of sales, with shrimp 24 percent and the rest from sardines, salmon, pet food and other products.

-As well as Thailand and the United States, Thai Union has been active in Europe since its 2010 purchase of MW Brand PLC [MWBND.UL].
+As well as Thailand and the U.S., Thai Union has been active in Europe since the 2010 purchase of MW Brand PLC [MWBND.UL].

 For its latest acquisition, Thai Union has hired UBS as adviser while Bumble Bee is being advised by Morgan Stanley and Rothschild.